melindahiggins2000/IBS_519_wk1_lecture02_mhiggins/README.md

-# Week 1 Lecture 02: Intro to R, RStudio and Rmarkdown
+# Week 1 Lecture: Intro to R, RStudio and Rmarkdown

-IBS 519 Week 1 Lecture 02 by Melinda Higgins: Intro to R, RStudio and Rmarkdown
+IBS 519 Week 1 Lecture by Melinda Higgins: Intro to R, RStudio and Rmarkdown

 Today's class will cover: